Airlines expect gradual payout from U.S.-Cuba flight deal

 More immediately, airlines will need to propose the routes they wish to fly to the U.S. Department of Transportation, aiming for as big a chunk of the limited flight frequencies as possible.
 That process is expected to take place in early 2016 after the U.S.-Cuba deal is formally signed.

-Claims for limited slots have sometimes turned belligerent, as with bickering between American and Delta Air Lines Inc (DAL.N) over the final U.S. landing slot at Tokyo's Haneda Airport, preferred by business travellers because of its proximity to the city center.
+Claims for limited slots have sometimes turned belligerent, as with bickering between American and Delta Air Lines Inc over the final U.S. landing slot at Tokyo's Haneda Airport, preferred by business travelers because of its proximity to the city center.

 JetBlue and American are the biggest players in Fort Lauderdale and Miami airports, respectively, near where many Cuban-Americans live.